 In 2013, 45 per cent of the UK’s diesel needs was already being met by foreign supplies (whereas we remain net exporters of petrol).
 Our growing dependence on imports is partly down to the closure of refineries.
 In 2009 there were nine major refineries in the UK.
 Today there are six and a number of these have been or are up for sale.
 The imbalance is also due to some of the older refineries being configured to produce petrol rather than diesel.
 Retrofitting them to produce more diesel is hugely expensive and often not commercially viable.

-The above report was written in 2015 and relates to current consumption patterns but how recent changes in the purchase of new vehicles – there was a sharp decline in the number of diesel cars being registered for the first time in 2017, down 17 per cent compared to 2016 and down 33 per cent in the first 3 months of 2018 as compared to the first three months of 2017 – will effect these patterns remains to be seen.
+The above report was written in 2015 and relates to current consumption patterns.
+How recent changes in the purchase of new vehicles – there was a sharp decline in the number of diesel cars being registered for the first time in 2017, down 17 per cent compared to 2016 and down 33 per cent in the first 3 months of 2018 as compared to the first three months of 2017 – will effect these patterns remains to be seen.

 A10) Over the last forty or more years, the number of filling stations in the UK has reduced from over 30,000 in 1973 to 8,422 at the end of 2017.

 In the last twenty years, on average around 300 filling stations have closed each year due to strong competition between fuel retailers and the increasing costs of compliance with environmental regulation.
 This has favoured large service stations with lower overheads per litre sold.
 As a result, many smaller filling stations have become economically unviable.
 However, closure rates have tapered off in the last three years and the long-term trend of declining numbers of forecourts in the UK appears to have stabilised.

 A11) At the end of 2017, there were 1,553 supermarket filling stations in the UK – just over 18 per cent of all filling stations.
 Although numerically in the minority, volume sales account for about 45 per cent of total market share by volume.